AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/manage-a-form/rename-a-custom-form.md

 &#42;To find out what plan, license type, or access level configurations you have, contact your Workfront administrator.

-## Rename a custom form with the Form Designer
+## Rename a custom form with the form designer

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront, then click **Setup** ![](assets/gear-icon-settings.png).